HIPAA Privacy Notice

 Notice of Privacy Practices

 This Notice is provided to you pursuant to the privacy regulations enacted as a result of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-This joint notice of privacy practices describes how your medical information may be used and disclosed and how you can get access to your information.
-This Notice applies to all your medical information created or maintained by Privia (“Privia” is further defined in Section D of this Notice).
+THIS JOINT NOTICE OF PRIVACY PRACTICES DESCRIBES HOW YOUR MEDICAL INFORMATION MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO YOUR INFORMATION.
+This Notice applies to all your medical information created or maintained by the members of the Privia Health Organized Healthcare Arrangement (collectively referred to in this Notice as “Privia” and further defined in Section B below).
 PLEASE REVIEW THIS NOTICE CAREFULLY.

 “Protected Health Information” (“PHI”) means information that identifies you individually; including demographic information, and information that relates to your past, present, or future physical or mental health condition and/or related health care services.